- <div style="background-image:url(/live/image/gid/6/width/1600/height/300/crop/1/30485_library.rev.1454952369.png)"/>

 Step 3: Contact your advisor during the June 20–July 3 advising period.

-Students will be assigned academic advisors in mid June.
-You will receive notification of your advisor via email.
+Students will be assigned academic advisors on or a few days before June 20.
+You will receive notification of your advisor via email from the Office of Admissions.
 Your advisor must approve your course schedule before you can register.

 Be prepared to discuss with your advisor the courses you are interested in taking for both the fall and spring semesters.

-Step 4: Register for your fall and spring courses.
+Step 4: Register for your fall and spring courses beginning

 Use this meeting to make last-minute adjustments to your fall and spring course schedules and talk over what you’d like to study and experience at Lake Forest.
 This appointment serves as part of your orientation to campus and provides you the opportunity to meet with your advisor in person if you did not do so over the summer.